 The CCAP Core would issue this AVP during the session setup (ICRQ) if UDP is enabled and if the CCAP Core wants a data session to use a different UDP port for sending session packets from the RPD to the CCAP Core other than the UDP port that was negotiated during the Control Connection setup.
-Similarly, the RPD would issue this AVP in ICRP message if UDP is enabled and if the RPD wants a data session to use a different UDP port for sending session packets from the CCAP Core to the RPD other than the UDP port that was negotiated during the COAP Core to the RPD other than the UDP port that was negotiated during the COAP Core to the RPD other than the UDP port that was negotiated during the Control Connection setup.
+Similarly, the RPD would issue this AVP in ICRP message if UDP is enabled and if the RPD wants a data session to use a different UDP port for sending session packets from the CCAP Core to the RPD other than the UDP port that was negotiated during the Control Connection setup.